 There’s not much you can do about Friday the 13th, but there are some old Irish superstitions you can take note of to avoid some bad luck.
-You never know when they might come in handy to spare yourself a little extra pain coming into the weekend.
+You never know but they might come in handy and allow you avoid a little extra pain coming into the weekend.

 Superstitions on death

 - If you trip and fall in a graveyard you will most likely die by the end of the year.

 - If you meet a funeral on the road you must turn and walk with the funeral party for at least four steps to warn off bad luck.

-- If you open your front door and are greeted by a magpie and it looks at you there is absolutely notthing you can do – this is a sure sign of death.
+- If you open your front door and are greeted by a magpie and it looks at you there is absolutely nothing you can do – this is a sure sign of death.